The Challenge: How do we increase the share of renewable energy by 2030?

 The world is growing like never before, creating opportunity for billions of people.
 And all this growth requires energy.
 But as the world demands more energy it also demands that it be produced and delivered in new ways, with fewer emissions.
 The Sustainable Development Goals clearly recognise the need for sustainable and modern energy for all, all while the world’s demand for energy continues to increase.
 In BP, we have welcomed the Paris Agreement and have recognised the ambition to limit the temperature rise.
 We are determined to be a part of the process of bringing about action.

-BP is proud to support the Lead 2030 Challenge for SDG 7.
-The Challenge aims to find and support innovative renewable energy solutions with the potential of substantially increasing the share of renewable energy in the global energy mix.
+The Lead2030 Challenge for SDG7 supported by BP launched a global search for innovative renewable energy solutions with the potential of substantially increasing the share of renewable energy in the global energy mix.

 Ronit and his team are connecting rural India to the modern economy, building a last-mile distribution network to help transform underserved communities.